Push Notifications Capacitor Plugin API | Capacitor Documentation

 Request permission to receive push notifications.

-On Android 12 and below it doesn't prompt for permission because you can always receive push notifications.
+On Android it doesn't prompt for permission because you can always receive push notifications.

 On iOS, the first time you use the function, it will prompt the user for push notification permission and return granted or denied based on the user selection.
 On following calls it will get the current status of the permission without prompting again.